I'M Alert - Education and Hygiene Training

 Certificates expire on 30 June each year and registrations must be renewed prior to this date.
 The Council will send renewal application forms and fee informations prior to the expiry date.

 Food Stalls, Markets, Fairs and Street Stalls

-Registration for one-off events or temporary food vendors is now an online process.
-You can access the link below.
+Registration for one-off events or temporary food vendors is via an online process.
+You can access the process via the Temporary Food Outlet Form link below.

 Market stalls operating in the Hobart municipal area on a regular basis may be eligible for an annual market stall registration.
 For more information please contact an Environmental Health Officer on (03) 6238 2715.